feature-engine/feature_engine/docs/api_doc/variable_handling/index.rst

 You can also pass a dataframe with a list of variables to check if they are all of the desired type.

+These functions are used under the hood by all Feature-engine transformers to select the variables that they will modify or operate with.

 .. toctree::
    :maxdepth: 1